Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

-Well, Biden did come back.
-In the 2020 race for President, about 64% of his cash has come from "large contributions," which isn't surprising.
+Well, Biden did come back and about 64% of his cash came from "large contributions" in the 2020 election.
 The first day of his campaign was spent at a lavish fundraiser with corporate lobbyists, GOP donors, and health insurance executives.

-Many of these powerful friends have companies registered in Biden's home state of Delaware, which may be the epicenter of US corruption.
-The state has a lax court system and leaves numerous loopholes for corporations and criminals to jump through to avoid taxes, create anonymous shell companies, and shift dirty money around.
-Over a million companies are based there (285,000 in one building alone); more than the population of the entire state.
+Many of these corporations are registered in Biden's home state of Delaware, which may be the epicenter of US corruption.
+The state has a lax court system with loopholes that allow corporations and criminals to avoid taxes, create anonymous shell companies, and launder money.
+Over a million companies are based there (285,000 in one building alone).

 No one’s standard of living will change.
 Nothing would fundamentally change.